How to apply for a Best Start Grant payment

 Telephone from outside the UK: +44 191 203 7010

 If you don’t have one, apply for a National Insurance number on GOV.UK.

 If you don’t have a bank account

-If you don’t have access to a bank account, the Best Start Grant payment can be made to a Post Office Card Account or in i-Movo vouchers.
+If you don’t have access to a bank account, the Best Start Grant payment can be made in i-Movo vouchers.
 In this case you will need to apply on the phone or using the paper form only, not online.

 Read more about getting a bank account.

 Evidence you'll have to include with your application